open-component-model/ocm-spec/doc/01-model/02-elements.md

 ---
 #### localBlob

-access to a resource blob stored along with the component descriptor
+Access to a resource blob stored along with the component descriptor.

 It's implementation of an OCM repository type how to read the component descriptor.
 Every repository implementation may decide how and where local blobs are stored, but it MUST provide an implementation for this access method.